amaan-ai/BERT-Based-Python-API-for-Sentiment-Analysis-of-Restaurant-Reviews/README.md

   ```
   (Here, <your_custom_path> is the address where the Restaurant-Reviews-Sentiment-Analysis repository has been cloned)

 * You need to change the PATH in two _.py_ files namely : _main_file.py_ &  _server.py_ .
-I will update the _config file_ for changing PATH without any difficulty in the next update.
+I will update the _config.ini file_ for changing PATH without any difficulty in the next update.
   ```
   In main_file.py:
     (line 4) : sys.path.append(<your_custom_path>/Restaurant-Reviews-Sentiment-Analysis)